-Alaska’s food-rich waters support 8 species of whales.
-Some live in the waters year round, and some migrate here in the summer to feed.
+Alaska’s food-rich waters support eight species of whales.
+Some live in the waters year-round, and some migrate here in the summer to feed.
 All of the Alaska whale photos on this site are available as stock photos for commercial licensing or as fine art display pictures for home and office decor.

 Killer Whale (Orcinus orca)

-The killer whale is technically not a whale, but rather the largest member of the oceanic dolphin family.
+The killer whale is technically not a whale but rather the most prominent member of the oceanic dolphin family.
 In Alaska, there are two types of orcas: Residents and Transients.
 They are differentiated primarily by their diet and some behavioral variations.
-The terms “resident” and “transient” do not imply that one stays around and one leaves.
-The Residents feed predominantly on fish and the transient orcas hunt primarily marine mammals.
-Groups called pods form lifelong bonds and frequent the same areas.
-For further reading see The Killer Whales of Prince William Sound by Craig Matkin.
+The terms “resident” and “transient” do not imply staying around and departing.
+The Residents feed predominantly on fish, and the transient orcas hunt primarily marine mammals.
+Groups called pods to form lifelong bonds and frequent the same areas.
+For further reading, see The Killer Whales of Prince William Sound by Craig Matkin.

 Humpback Whale (Megaptera novaeangliae)

 Humpback whales are large baleen whales averaging 40-50 feet in length and weighing up to 79,000 pounds.
-Their unique shape and acrobatic tendencies make them easy to spot, particularly when they breach out of the water.
-Humpbacks come to Alaska to feed on the abundant krill that thrive in the cool northern waters.
-In the winter the whales migrate, sometimes 15,000 miles or more to warmer waters where they breed and give birth.
+Their unique shape and acrobatic tendencies make them easy to spot, mainly when they breach out of the water.
+Humpbacks come to Alaska to feed on the abundant krill that thrive in the calm northern waters.
+In the winter, the whales migrate, sometimes 15,000 miles or more, to warmer waters where they breed and give birth.
 They live off their fat reserves in the winter.
-Because of this, they feed aggressively in the summer with a variety of methods, including bubble net feeding, lunging, and stunning fish by slapping the water.
+Because of this, they feed aggressively in the summer with various methods, including bubble net feeding, lunging, and stunning fish by slapping the water.
 Humpback whales are commonly seen in the Southeast and Southcentral regions of Alaska.

 Fin Whale (Balaenoptera physalus)